 9. Plan Actions, Projects and Events:

-- Panel discussions, green spas (check out this complete guide), public rallies, RE fashion shows, film screening, speakers series… the opportunities are endless.
+- Panel discussions, green spas, public rallies, RE fashion shows, film screening, speakers series… the opportunities are endless.

 - Table in high-trafficked areas to raise awareness about issues, promotes actions, and rally support behind this work!